-fell hard fly space Let's play a space game.
+hard fly fell space Let's play a space game.
 Use the dice and the markers to play.
 Take turns to throw Fun the dice and then move the markers correctly.
 Blast off from number 1.
 6 15 13 You must throw You land safely the exact number back on earth. needed to land on earth.
 If you don't you will need You don't know a to move backwards. word that rhymes You meet an alien.
 Miss a You will need to keep turn while you talk to it.
 Tell with helium.
 Go throwing the dice until the group what you will say. back to 6. you land safely on earth.
-9 You can see earth You can spell the Blast off to 15. plural of thief You are able to walk on correctly.
+9 10 You can see earth.
+You can spell the Blast off to 15. plural of thief You are able to walk on correctly.
 Move the moon.
 Blast off to 12. forward 2 spaces.
 Demonstrate how you walk.
 5 You need to put on your space suit.
 Miss a turn.
 You land on the moon.
 You can't give 2 Take another homophone turn. words.
 Move backward 2 spaces.
-2 4 3 Teacher: Blast off.
+2 3 4 Teacher: Blast off.
 You can't give You can't give Sign: Blast off to 10. an antonym for a synonym for enormous.
 Move gentle.
 Move back Date: back 1 space.
 2 spaces.
-45 to plan your writing. • Write a rough draft. • Ask a friend to edit the draft. • Revise your text and make the necessary corrections. • Then write it neatly in your book Now describe the alien.
-Say what it looks like, what size it is, what colour it is, what shape it is, how it moves, and so on.
-Write as many sentences as you can to describe it.
+45

-rou
+You The alien

 What

 Where

 Why

 When

 Who

 How

-$\star \star$
+$\overrightarrow{}$